Fringefin lanternshark: Description

 E. schultzi males are about 27 cm long, while females are 28–30 cm long.
 The upper part of their bodies is light brown and their bellies are dusky grey.
 They have a dark mark behind and above the pelvic fins at the base of their tail.
 The edges of their fins are given their characteristic fringed appearance by naked ceratotrichia, the filaments that run through fish fins.
 Their denticles are hooked and mostly cover the snout.
 Their gill openings are short and their second dorsal fin, the fin located closer to the tail, is about twice the size of the first dorsal fin, which is located closer to the head.
 Like all shark species, they have heterocercal caudal fins, where the upper part is longer than the lower.

 Biology

 Feeding

 E. schultzi is known to feed on squid.
-It has also been suggested that these lantersharks school in order to hunt food, but very little research has been done on their feeding behaviors and methods.
+It has also been suggested that these lanternsharks school in order to hunt food, but very little research has been done on their feeding behaviors and methods.